ttruslow/ttruslow.github.io/_posts/2016-4-25-Basic-SocketIO-Application.md

    var socket = io.connect('https://' + document.domain + ':' + location.port + '/ssio');
 {% endhighlight %}

 Here, we are creating the controller.
 The controller is the middle man between the user and the application.
 It makes the updates to what we are seeing on the HTML page.
 We have named ours "ChatController", it works using the "function"s that we define for it, and those functions use the "$scope" defined in our file.

+The next line:
+{% highlight javascript %}
+var socket = io.connect('https://' + document.domain + ':' + location.port + '/ssio');
+{% endhighlight %}
-The next line, var socket = io.connect('https://' + document.domain + ':' + location.port + '/ssio');, connects our controller back to our server.py file by: 1) defining the domain created when we run our server, 2) the port used when we run our server, and 3) the namespace that we'll use in accordance with our server('/ssio').
+connects our controller back to our server.py file by: 1) defining the domain created when we run our server, 2) the port used when we run our server, and 3) the namespace that we'll use in accordance with our server('/ssio').

 Part 3: